39 Caregiver skills for CV

 Remove the less important capacities

 As you grow professionally and move through the ranks, cut off the obvious aptitudes, such as time management, BLS, communication competence, or computer competencies.
-These talents are nice to have for nursing students.
-However, for senior professionals, it is best to focus on narrow nursing competencies or familiarity with specialized equipment.
+These talents are nice to have for care students.
+However, for senior professionals, it is best to focus on narrow competencies of a caregiver or familiarity with specialized equipment.

 It is helpful to add relevant profiles to your LinkedIn profile as well to help recruiters find you online and strengthen your professional image.
 We have a super detailed guide on how to update your LinkedIn profile for a successful job search - read it and make your profile shine!

-3 Strategies to describe proficiences on your nursing resume
+3 Strategies to describe proficiences on your profile

-Now, let's see how exactly to put your nursing competence on a resume:
+Now, let's see how exactly to put your competence on a portfolio:

 1. Add the dedicated Skills section

-Create a dedicated Skills section and list your nursing competencies as a bulleted list.
-If you are using a combination resume format, place your abilities right after the career summary.
+Create a dedicated Skills section and list your competencies as a bulleted list.
+If you are using a combination CV format, place your abilities right after the career summary.

-Here's what the Skills section can look like in a Registered Nurse resume:
+Here's what the Skills section can look like in a Registered Nurse profile:

 • IV and Medication administration